lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 ### Determine how many components to extract (e.g., scree plot, eigenvalues, theory)

-Specify fewer factors than # of items (12).
+Specify fewer factors than number of items (12).
 For me it wouldn't run unless it was 6 or fewer.

 ```r